 - a Perpetual Package ($750 one time): includes 5 courses and practice areas.

 For golfers that just want to practice on the range and play courses, the Perpetual Package is a really good option.
 If you want more features for entertainment, you’ll need to pay on a subscription basis.

 Where To Buy The KIT Online

-I recommend buying the Full Swing KIT from Rain or Shine Golf.
-You’ll have access to their great customer support team in addition to support from Full Swing, so you should be able to have all of your questions and concerns addressed.
+Whichever you choose, you’ll have access to their great customer support team in addition to support from Full Swing, so you should be able to have all of your questions and concerns addressed.
 Each vendor offers financing as well.

 The Premium subscription for the app can be purchased through your mobile device, and E6 CONNECT packages for the KIT can be purchased on the Full Swing website.

 Another thing that you should consider if you plan to use the KIT indoors is a full golf simulator setup with screen, enclosure and projector.
 One of the best packages available right now is the KIT SIG10.
 You could alternatively use a net, which is a cheaper option.

-The Full Swing KIT launch monitor has many things going for it: it’s relatively affordable compared to the top units on the market, it measures a nice amount of data parameters, the app is well-made and useful, and it’s backed by arguably the greatest golfer to ever play the game.
+The Full Swing KIT launch monitor has many things going for it: it’s relatively affordable compared to the top units on the market, it measures a nice amount of data parameters, it’s accurate, the app is well-made and intuitive, and it’s backed by arguably the greatest golfer to ever play the game.

 When it was released onto the market in 2021, it was pretty bare-bones in terms of features.
 It couldn’t even be used indoors with software.
 This has largely been addressed.